KevynKrancen/Sound-it/README.md

 Contributing
 We welcome contributions from the community.
 If you have any suggestions or would like to contribute, please open an issue or pull request on our GitHub repository.

-License
-Sound-IT is licensed under the MIT License.
-See the LICENSE file for details.